alviser/modsec-parse/README.md

 # modsec-parse
 This aims to be a simple command line tool to better read mod security logs.

-This tool is really (really!) young, probably there's somthing better around but I couldn't find it.
+This tool is really (really!) young, probably there's something better around but I couldn't find it.

 *NOTE*: you need to run it as a user that can read `INPUT_LOG_FILE`